Hope Hale Davis: Personal life

 Davis briefly married her first husband, vaudeville scenery designer George Patrick Wood.
 In 1932, Davis married her second husband, British journalist Claud Cockburn.
 They did not live together and divorced in 1934 when Cockburn purportedly abandoned Davis while she was pregnant.
 Their daughter was Claudia Cockburn (died 1998), who married British performer Michael Flanders (died 1975) and had two daughters, journalists Stephanie and Laura Flanders.

 In 1934, she married German economist and Communist Karl Hermann Brunck, who suffered a breakdown and entered a mental institution for treatment by psychologist Frieda Fromm-Reichmann.
 He committed suicide in 1937.

 In 1939, she left the Communist Party over the Hitler–Stalin Pact, though she remained a "committed leftist".
-Over the same international incident, Whittaker Chambers met with New Dealer Adolf A. Berle and named Davis as a member of the Ware Group, although he did not cite her name during subpoenaed testimony before HUAC on August 3, 1948.
+Davis obituaries state that, when Whittaker Chambers met with New Dealer Adolf A. Berle in 1939, he named Davis as a member of the Ware Group, although he did not cite her name during subpoenaed testimony before HUAC on August 3, 1948; in fact, the Berle Notes show no such fact.

 That same year, she married fellow Communist, professor, and literary critic Robert Gorham Davis (died 1998), whom she met during a congress of the League of American Writers; the couple had two children, Stephen and Lydia.
 In the 1950s and 1960s, the Davises lived on the Upper West Side of New York City and were friends with Bernard Malamud, Lionel Trilling, and Diana Trilling.
 In the 1970s, they moved to Connecticut.
 In 1983, they moved to Boston after she received a fellowship from Radcliffe.